jamesgrams/spokapi/scripts/README.md

 # Spokapi Setup on Chrome OS

+Note: Tested and working well on Chrome OS version 71.0.3578.127

 1. Setup a Google account specifically for this device with a unique password.
 2. Put your Chrome Device in developer mode (Follow instructions [here](https://archlinuxarm.org/platforms/armv7/rockchip/asus-chromebit-cs10))
 3. Open a terminal by pressing `Ctrl + Alt + T` in Chrome, and use the `shell` command to get to a bash shell.